 It is a significant production and time management framework designed to help product managers prioritize agenda items or tasks.
 Its urgency and importance first classify it.
-This method is also known as the Eisenhower decision matrix, the Eisenhower box, or the emergency-importance matrix.
-It consists of drawing a square box whose X-axis indicates an emergency, and non-emergency and Y-axis indicates essential and non-important.
-Then combine the items listed in one of the four boxes, the emergency and key box in the top left corner that requires quick action.
+This method is known as the Eisenhower decision matrix, the Eisenhower box, or the emergency-importance matrix.
+It consists of drawing a square box whose X-axis indicates an emergency, non-emergency and Y-axis indicates essential and non-important.
+Then combine the items listed in one of the four boxes, the emergency and critical boxes in the top left corner that require quick action.

 There are four quadrants involved in Eisenhower Matrix, which are given below.

 Do: The first quadrant is “does,” which consists of your most essential tasks.
 These activities need to be completed urgently.
 Tasks whose deadlines were approaching or could not be postponed fell into this category.
 To put a task in this category, product managers must first thoroughly analyze their priorities and then determine whether it satisfies the criteria of “act now.”
 If that task requires completion within a day or does not exceed the next day, then it is an urgent task.
 Please do it now!